tramitit/guides/en/austria/drivers_license_exchange.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how and why to exchange your foreign driver's license for a local one.
-Find out the steps, documents needed, and potential costs involved in the process.
+description: Learn the steps, documents, and tips needed to exchange your foreign driver's license in a new country.
+Essential for legal driving abroad.
 draft: false
-meta_title: 'International Driver''s License Exchange: Procedure and Requirements'
+meta_title: Guide to Exchanging International Driver's License Abroad
-title: 'International Driver''s License Exchange: Procedure and Requirements'
+title: Guide to Exchanging International Driver's License Abroad
 translationKey: austria-drivers_license_exchange
 ---

 ## Description
 ### What is it?